How to discard changes in git – git undo local changes?

-The git is a distributed version control system.
-To make changes, each user has to obtain a local copy of a central repository by using a git clone command.
+Git is a distributed version control system.
+To make changes, each user must obtain a local copy of a central repository using a git clone command.
 During the development life cycle, there may be chances that a user does not want to push local changes in the remote git repository in the next commit.

-One reason maybe there are some temporary changes, those are not needed by anyone.
-This git tutorial will guide steps to discard the local changes in a file, with easy-to-understand examples.
+One reason may be there are some temporary changes that no one needs.
+This git tutorial will guide the steps to discard the local changes in a file with easy-to-understand examples.

-Why need to discard uncommitted changes in git?
+Why do we need to discard uncommitted changes in Git?

 While working, some files may change, but the developer does not want to update those files in the central repository.
 But why need to discard changes?
-Just do a pull request and update the file.
-But not the case, when you do pull it may ask for staging your changes.
-Once you stage, changes will go in the next git push.
+Just make a pull request and edit the file.
+But that is not the case; when you do pull, it may ask for staging your changes.
+Once you stage, changes will go in the following git push.

 [root@CentOS_6_64-160 gitundochanges]# git clone root@192.168.1.159:/myrepository.git